mmikowski/hi_score/README.md

   $  test/nu_xhi.util.js > coverage/out.da
 ```

-7. Create the local report
+#### 7. Create the local report

+While `jscoverage` does provide for html output using `--reporter=html`  I found the results to be problematic (it reported failures where there were none).
+It is good practice to run local coverage reporting before publishing to
+coveralls.io.

 ```bash
   $ cd hi_score